 History Of Folkstyle Wrestling

 Perhaps the biggest influence on today’s folkstyle wrestling is catch wrestling or catch as catch can.
-By most accounts, catch wrestling is considered the parent art to today’s folkstyle wrestling and freestyle wrestling.
-Though it was officially established around 1871 catch wrestling is actually likely older than that.
+By most accounts, catch wrestling is considered the parent art of today’s folkstyle wrestling and freestyle wrestling.

 People would bet on wrestlers who would win by either pinning or submitting their opponents.
 Unlike folkstyle wrestling, catch wrestling has an arsenal of submission attacks designed to make their opponents tap out.
 In the late 1800s and early 1900s, this style of wrestling came to the Americas.